glycerine/rpc25519/README.md

    return nil
 }
 ~~~

-TODO/deferred: The client does not transmit context to server at the moment.
-Although the context package clearly describes this is an intended
-use, I don't have a use case myself for it, and so I'm not sure how
-the implementation should work.
-How are cancellation requests
-coordinated across a network?
-Do they initiate their own messages?

 The net/rpc API is implemented as a layer on top of the rpc25519.Message
 based API.
 Both can be used concurrently if desired.